-Other off-campus health benefits include the option of a furry roommate, if allowed, making you the envy of dorm dwellers who miss out on personal pet therapy.
-It also helps your blood pressure to leave campus drama behind.
+Other health-related benefits of living in an apartment include the option of a furry roommate.
+If allowed, this will make you the envy of dorm dwellers who miss out on personal pet therapy.
+It also helps your blood pressure to leave campus drama behind for a companion who is always on your side.
 Want to ease more college anxiety?
-If you’re not doing the driving, use your commuting time to squeeze in more study time.
+If you’re not doing the driving, you can use your commuting time to squeeze in more study time.

 3. You Will Have More Privacy

-Privacy, like freedom, is a luxury for new and seasoned college students, and with off-campus housing, it will be easier to get it.
-You might have a private bedroom and bathroom or at least share them with your roommate of choice instead of a stranger.
-You may also study better in quieter quarters without hallway conversations or other dorm distractions.
+Privacy, like freedom, is a luxury for new and seasoned college students.
+It’s also one of the big perks of living off campus.
+When you’re in off-campus housing, it’s much easier to enjoy privacy than when you’re in a dorm on campus.
+You might have a private bedroom and bathroom or at least share them with your roommate of choice instead of a stranger (or 20 strangers).
+You may also study better in quieter quarters without hallway conversations and other dorm distractions.

 4. You Will Have Amenities